DIY Fundraising for Nonprofits: 4 Strategies for Success

 But that’s okay!
 The beauty of DIY fundraisers is you can recruit your participants and set up evergreen DIY fundraising programs that allow engaged supporters to come to you on their own.
 When identifying potential DIY participants, look for the following traits:

-- Past Support: Consider a fundraiser’s previous level of engagement with your nonprofit.
+• Past Support: Consider a fundraiser’s previous level of engagement with your nonprofit.
 Invite supporters who have a history of giving, event attendance, and/or volunteering.
-Past engagement is often a good indicator for DIY success.
+Past engagement is often a good indicator of DIY success.

 No matter what, do everything you can to encourage your DIY fundraisers’ passion.
 Taking the time to identify the right people for your supporter-driven strategies ensures you have the best of the best on your DIY team and maximizes the chances of retaining them over the long run.